Consumer Credit Report Complaints Hit Record Levels During Pandemic—Here’s What You Need to Know

-The Postalocity team found this article helpful, especially when it’s even more difficult to send letters due to Covid risks.
-If you find yourself in the situation described below, but aren’t sure how to get your letters out, give us a call!
+The Postalocity team found this article “Consumer Credit Report Complaints Hit Record Levels During Pandemic—Here’s What You Need to Know” helpful, especially when it’s even more difficult to send letters due to Covid risks.
+If you find yourself in the situation described below, but aren’t sure how to mail your letters, give us a call!
 This article is originally cited on CNBC’s website here.

 Why Your Credit Report Matters

 Accuracy is important when it comes to your credit report because it’s a crucial document when determining your eligibility for things like loans, credit cards and housing.
-When you apply for credit, lenders or issuers pull your credit report to see if you meet their qualifications and help them decide what terms/interest rates to give you.
+When you apply for credit, lenders or issuers pull your credit report to see if you meet their qualifications.
 Mistakes on your credit report — such as bills incorrectly listed as past due, incorrect balances or accounts in your name that you never opened — can have a negative impact when you apply for credit.
 It might prevent you from getting a credit card or loan, or make the terms more expensive.
 It might also indicate that you’re a victim of identity theft.
 During a time when many Americans are already facing unprecedented financial challenges, credit report errors have the potential to really set you back.

 “Misinformation on credit reports can have lasting ramifications for consumers and their financial well-being,” Rachel Gittleman, financial services and membership outreach manager at the Consumer Federation of America (CFA), tells CNBC Select.